Addition of Acids (H2SO4 and HCl)

 Answer

-Note.
-Sulfuric acid is a diprotic acid that donates two H+.
-The first dissociation step is complete (strong acid) while the second dissociation step is incomplete leaving two ions in the solution:
+Sulfate and Hydrogen Sulfate.
+Sulfuric acid is a diprotic acid that donates two H+ ions.
+The first dissociation step is complete (strong acid) so that no undissociated H2SO4 remains in the solution.
+The second dissociation step is incomplete leaving two ions in the solution:

 You find these concentrations (i.e. the equilibrium speciation) in aqion’s output table Ions.
-In fact, both values add up to 1.2 mM, which is the input concentration of H2SO4.
+Both values add up to 1.2 mM, which is the input concentration of the sulfuric acid.

 Problem 2